iterate-ch/docs/protocols/webdav/nextcloud.md

 ```{warning}
 Make sure to use the actual username instead of the email address for login credential.
 ```

-### Connect directly to sub directories

-The default root for nextcloud connections is set to `remote.php/webdav` or `remote.php/dav/user/files`.
-The path must not be added to the bookmark configuration.

-If servers are only accessible by using a subpath such as `example.net/directory/` this can be indicated by configuring default path as `directory/remote.php/webdav`.
-The default path can be set in the bookmark configuration or configured using a [custom profil](../profiles/index.md).

 ### 2-Factor Authentication